ybmlk/Full-Stack-App-with-React-and-a-REST-API-Project-10/api/README.md

 ## Description

-This application is a backend REST API.
-It allows users to create courses.
-It requires user authentication before updating and deleting cousrses.
+This application is a backend REST API with MongoDB database.
+It allows users to create, read, update and delete courses.
+It includes user authentication thus users must authenticate before creating, updating or deleting cousrses.

 ---